mossmatters/BIOL6302/Week9_ACE/README.md

 Repeat the process of tracing character states on the tree:

-1. Select "Trace Character Over Trees" in the Analysis:Trees menu.
+1. Select "Trace Character History" in the Analysis:Trees menu.
 2. Select "Likelihood Ancestral States"
 3. Select "Stored Probability Model"
 4. Select "Mk1 (est)."
 This is the all-rates-equal model.